Explore Gay Bangkok.

 A short guide to the main areas of interest for LGBT tourists when visiting Bangkok.
 Silom, Sathorn, Khao San Road.

 Silom – Bangkok’s gay neighborhood and the city’s financial center.
 Home to the biggest gay club, DJ Station, and the best gay bars on Silom Soi 4.
-If you are looking to party, then Silom is probably the best place to book a hotel.
+If you are looking to party, then Silom is probably the best place to book a gay-friendly hotel in Bangkok.
 The area has a great range with everything from 5-star design hotels, independent boutiques to backpacking hostels.

 Sathorn – The Central Business District (CBD) of Bangkok.
 Sathorn is adjacent to Silom, meaning you can walk to Silom’s gay bars or one stop on the BTS Skytrain.
 Located in Sathorn are the international accountants, banks, and consultants, plus all the Starbucks needed to keep them going.